CloudEngineHub/gentle-humanoid/README.md

    - Use `up` and `down` buttons to increase/decrease the force threshold (default 10N).
    - (Press `select`) → exit gracefully

-**⚠️ Always test motions in Sim2Sim before running them on the real robot.**
+⚠️ Please always test motions in Sim2Sim before deploying to real robot.

-**⚠️ Do not blindly trust the RL policy.
-Always have emergency stop measures and qualified safety personnel on site.**
+⚠️ Please do not blindly trust the RL policy.
+Always have emergency stop (`select`) ready.

 ## Motion Switching
 - The tracking policy accepts motion change commands while it is active.